brendenconnors/brendenconnors.github.io/about.markdown

 Like most people working with data, I have a strong interest in machine learning.
 I have experience with both traditional statistical learning techniques and deep learning.
 However, the field is very broad, changing rapidly, and full of people much smarter than I, so I try to learn something new as often as I can.

-In addition to machine learning I have an interest/admiration for data visualization.
-I am a great admirer of work done by [Kirk Goldsberry](https://www.kirkgoldsberry.com/) and visualizations done by the [FiveThirtyEight team](https://fivethirtyeight.com/)
+In addition to machine learning, I love data visualization.
+I am a great admirer of work done by the [FiveThirtyEight team.](https://fivethirtyeight.com/)

 ### **What do I want to learn/improve?**